chiefbiiko/preactor/readme.md

 ### `Preactor.prototype.accumulate(n[, repeat][, argsReducer])`

 Accumulate `n` emits of the preactor's event using `argsReducer` to handle the propagation of arguments. `n` must be an unsigned integer, `repeat` a boolean, and `argsReducer` a function.
-The latter must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `argsReducer(a = [], b)`, and return an array. `argsReducer` defaults to a *latestWin* implementation. `repeat` indicates whether to repeat accumulation or accumulate the first `n` emits only.
+The latter must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `argsReducer(a = [], b)`, and return an array. `argsReducer` defaults to a *latestWin* implementation. `repeat` indicates whether to repeat accumulation or only accumulate the first `n` emits, defaults to `false`.

 ### `Preactor.prototype.accumulateInterval(ms[, unref][, argsReducer])`

-Accumulate emits of the preactor's event within a recurring interval. `ms` must be an unsigned integer and indicates the interval duration. `unref` must be a boolean and indicates whether to call `Timeout.prototype.unref` in a node context. `argsReducer` should be a function and defaults to a *latestWin* implementation.
+Accumulate emits of the preactor's event within a recurring interval. `ms` must be an unsigned integer and indicates the interval duration. `unref` must be a boolean and indicates whether to call `Timeout.prototype.unref` in a node context, defaults to `false`. `argsReducer` should be a function and defaults to a *latestWin* implementation.
 It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `argsReducer(a = [], b)`, and return an array.

 ### `Preactor.prototype.debounce(ms[, unref][, argsReducer])`

 Debounces the preactor's event by `ms`.
-Unreference internal timers by passing a truthy non-function second argument.
+Unreference internal timers by passing a truthy non-function second argument which defaults to `false`.
 If passed `argsReducer` must be a function and defaults to a *latestWin* implementation.
 It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `argsReducer(a = [], b)`, and return an array.

 ### `Preactor.prototype.delay(ms[, unref])`

 Delay events by `ms`.
-Pass `unref` truthy and the internal timers will be unreferenced.
+Pass `unref` truthy and the internal timers will be unreferenced, defaults to `false`.

 ### `Preactor.prototype.distinct(pred)`